 Gong Zhang, Oracle, USA

 Authors are invited to submit original, unpublished extended versions of papers published from related reputable conferences.
 At least 30% of new substantial content must be added from the published conference versions.
-A cover letter must be submitted together with the journal version, explaining in detail the extension and difference between the journal version and the conference version.
+A cover letter must be submitted together with the journal version and conference version, explaining in detail the extension and difference between the journal version and the conference version.

 Submitted manuscripts will be limited to 14-16 pages,